Eric Goldberg (animator)

-Eric Allen Goldberg (born May 1, 1955) is an American animator, voice actor and film director known for his work at both Walt Disney Animation Studios and Warner Bros.
+Eric Allen Goldberg (born May 1, 1955) is an American animator, voice actor, film director, and producer known for his work at Walt Disney Animation Studios, as well as Warner Bros.
 Animation.

 Life and career

 Goldberg was born and raised in Levittown, Pennsylvania, and moved to Cherry Hill, New Jersey as a child, where he attended Cherry Hill High School East.
 Goldberg later studied at Pratt Institute, where he majored in illustration.
 He first entered the industry in the mid-1970s working on Raggedy Ann & Andy: A Musical Adventure for the Richard Williams studio, eventually moving to Williams' London studio and rising through the ranks from assistant to director.
 During the 1980s, Goldberg started his own London-based studio, Pizazz Pictures, to produce television commercials.

+In 1982, Goldberg married his longtime girlfriend Susan.

 Later, Goldberg closed his studio to work at Disney Animation Studios, Burbank, California, to work on the film Aladdin, for which he became the lead animator on the character Genie, and later the lead animator on Phil in Hercules (1997).
-Goldberg also was the co-director of Disney's 1995 feature Pocahontas.
+Goldberg also was one of the directors of Disney's 1995 feature Pocahontas.
 During his time as the lead animator for the Genie, he also provided the majority of the original animation for MC Skat Kat's "Big Time" music video, which was finished in 1992 but left unaired.

-In 1997, Goldberg began plans to produce an animated short set to the music of George Gershwin's Rhapsody in Blue.
+In December 1998, Goldberg began plans to produce an animated short set to the music of George Gershwin's Rhapsody in Blue.
 His film eventually became part of Disney's Fantasia 2000 after Goldberg was allowed to use the Disney staff to complete the film during a production hiatus.
 He also served as director for Fantasia 2000's "The Carnival of the Animals" segment.
 Goldberg's wife Susan served as art director on both segments.